 As digital technologies become integral to our daily routines, vast amounts of user data are collected, fueling the rise of Machine Learning (ML)~\cite{zhou2021machine}.
 However, relying on isolated, centralized datasets for training can lead to biased or suboptimal outcomes.
 Federated Learning (FL)~\cite{mcmahan2017communication} has emerged as a promising alternative, enabling multiple organizations or users to collaboratively train a model without sharing their raw data.
 This approach not only improves model quality by leveraging diverse data sources but also addresses critical privacy concerns by keeping data local.

 Despite its advantages, FL is not a silver bullet and introduces significant challenges.
-One major issue is handling data heterogeneity across participants, which can reduce the effectiveness of standard techniques like Federated Averaging (FedAvg)~\cite{mcmahan2023communication}.
-To address this, advanced aggregation methods like FedProx~\cite{li2020federated} and FedNova~\cite{wang2020tackling} have been developed.
+One major issue is handling data heterogeneity across participants, which can reduce the effectiveness of standard aggregation techniques like Federated Averaging (FedAvg)~\cite{mcmahan2017communication}.
+To address this, advanced methods like FedProx~\cite{li2020federated} and FedNova~\cite{wang2020tackling} have been developed.
 Another critical issue is robustness against adversarial behavior.
-Malicious or "Byzantine" clients may send misleading updates to poison~\cite{tolpegin2020data} the model, hide a backdoor~\cite{bagdasaryan2020backdoor}, or disrupt the training process, compromising the model's integrity and reliability~\cite{shi2022challenges}.
-To counter these threats, Byzantine Fault Tolerant (BFT) robust aggregation techniques such as Krum~\cite{blanchard2017machine} and Zeno~\cite{xie2019Zeno} have been proposed~\cite{fung2018mitigating,guerraoui2018hidden}, though none offer a complete solution, especially when client data is non-homogeneous.
+Malicious or ``Byzantine'' clients may send misleading updates to poison~\cite{tolpegin2020data} the model, hide a backdoor~\cite{bagdasaryan2020backdoor}, or disrupt the training process, compromising the model's integrity and reliability~\cite{shi2022challenges}.
+To counter these threats, Byzantine Fault Tolerant (BFT) robust aggregation techniques such as Krum~\cite{blanchard2017machine} and Zeno~\cite{xie2019Zeno} have been proposed~\cite{fung2018mitigating,guerraoui2018hidden}; though none offer a complete solution, especially when data is heterogeneously distributed across clients.

 A third and increasingly important challenge is how to fairly evaluate the contributions of each participant.
 When the shared model has commercial value, the question of how to distribute the surplus becomes crucial.
-Without an effective reward scheme, the entire collaborative effort could falter.
-The Shapley Value (SV)~\cite{shapley1951notes} is often cited as the ideal solution for its fairness properties~\cite{winter2002shapley,rozemberczki2022shapley}, but its exponential computational cost makes it impractical.
-Consequently, various approximations and simpler methods have been developed to make Contribution Evaluation (CE) feasible~\cite{huang2020exploratory,jiang2023opendataval,liu2021gtg,wu2021fast}.
-A notable real-world example is the MELLODDY project for drug discovery~\cite{heyndrickx2023melloddy,oldenhof2023industry}, where competing pharmaceutical companies engage in "co-opetition"~\cite{zineldin2004co}, making fair and reliable CE essential for the collaboration's success.
+Without an effective reward scheme, the entire collaborative effort could collapse.
+Adapted from cooperative game theory, the Shapley Value (SV)~\cite{shapley1951notes} is often cited as the ideal solution for its fairness properties~\cite{winter2002shapley,rozemberczki2022shapley}, but its exponential computational cost makes it impractical.
+Consequently, various approximations and simpler methods have been developed to make Contribution Evaluation (CE) feasible~\cite{huang2020exploratory,jiang2023opendataval,liu2022gtg,wu2021fast}.
+A notable real-world example is the MELLODDY project for drug discovery~\cite{heyndrickx2023melloddy,oldenhof2023industry}, where competing pharmaceutical companies engage in ``co-opetition'' {zineldin2004co}, making fair and reliable CE essential for the collaboration's success.